Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Results and Discussion

 \subsection{Q1.
 Memory Efficiency}

 We compare the amount of memory required by different methods for handling the real-world datasets.
-As seen in Figure~\ref{fig:memory}, \method, which does not require tuples to be stored in memory, needed up to {\bf1,600$\times$ less memory} than the second best method, which stores tuples in memory.
+As seen in Figure~\ref{fig:memory}, \method, which does not require tuples to be stored in memory, needed up to {\bf1,561$\times$ less memory} than the second most memory-efficient method, which stores tuples in memory.

 Due to its memory efficiency, \method successfully handled {\bf 1,000$\times$ larger data} than its competitors within a memory budget.
 We ran methods on 3-way synthetic tensors with different numbers of tuples (i.e., $|\TR|$), with a memory budget of 16GB per machine.
 In every tensor, the cardinality of each dimension attribute was $1/1000$ of the number of tuples, i.e., $|\TR_{n}|=|\TR|/1000$, $\forall n\in[N]$.
 Figure~\ref{fig:crown}(a) in Section~\ref{alg:method} shows the result.
 The \hadoop implementation of \method successfully spotted dense subtensors in a tensor with $10^{11}$ tuples ({\bf 2.6TB}), and the serial version of \method successfully spotted dense subtensors in a tensor with $10^{10}$ tuples ({\bf 240GB}), which was the largest tensor that can be stored on a disk.
 However, all other methods ran out of memory even on a tensor with $10^{9}$ tuples (21GB).